Youngstown, Ohio: Founding

 Youngstown was named for New York native John Young, who surveyed the area in 1796 and settled there soon afterward.
 On February 9, 1797, Young purchased the township of 15,560 acre from the Western Reserve Land Company for $16,085.
 The 1797 establishment of Youngstown was officially recorded on August 19, 1802.

 The area that includes present-day Youngstown was part of the Connecticut Western Reserve, a section of the Northwest Territory that Connecticut initially did not cede to the federal government.
 Upon cession, Connecticut retained the title to the land in the Western Reserve, which it sold to the Connecticut Land Company for $1,200,000.
 While many of the area's early settlers came from Connecticut, Youngstown attracted many Scots-Irish settlers from neighboring Pennsylvania.
 The first European Americans to settle permanently in the area were Pittsburgh native James Hillman and wife Catherine Dougherty.
 By 1798, Youngstown was the home of several families who were concentrated near where Mill Creek meets the Mahoning River.
 Boardman Township was founded in 1798 by Elijah Boardman, a member of the Connecticut Land Company.
 Also founded in 1798 was Austintown by John McCollum who was a settler from New Jersey.

 As the Western Reserve's population grew, the need for administrative districts became apparent.
 In 1800, territorial governor Arthur St. Clair established Trumbull County (named in honor of Connecticut Governor Jonathan Trumbull), and designated the smaller settlement of Warren as its administrative center, or county seat.
 In 1813, Trumbull County was divided into townships, with Youngstown Township comprising much of what became Mahoning County.
 The village of Youngstown was incorporated in 1848, and in 1867 Youngstown was chartered as a city.
 It became the county seat in 1876, when the administrative center of Mahoning County was moved from neighboring Canfield.
-Youngstown has been Mahoning County's county seat to this day.
+Youngstown has remained Mahoning County's county seat since then.

 Growth and industrialization

 The discovery of coal by the community in the early 19th century paved the way for the Youngstown area's inclusion on the network of the famed Erie Canal.
 The Pennsylvania and Ohio Canal Company was organized in 1835, and the canal was completed in 1840.
-Local industrialist David Tod, who became Ohio governor during the Civil War, persuaded Lake Erie steamboat owners that coal mined in the Mahoning Valley could fuel their vessels if canal transportation were available between Youngstown and Cleveland.
-The railroad's arrival in 1856 smoothed the path for further economic growth.
+Local industrialist David Tod, who became Ohio governor during the Civil War, persuaded Lake Erie steamboat owners that coal mined in the Mahoning Valley could fuel their vessels if canal transportation were available between Youngstown and Cleveland.The railroad's arrival in 1856 smoothed the path for further economic growth.

 Youngstown's industrial development changed the face of the Mahoning Valley.
 The community's burgeoning coal industry drew hundreds of Welsh, German, and Irish immigrants.
 With the establishment of steel mills in the late 19th century, Youngstown became a popular destination for Eastern European, Italian, and Greek immigrants.